The House Sale Process in the United Kingdom

 The basic elements of accepting an offer, preparing a draft contract, exchanging contracts and reaching completion are accompanied by a long series of steps you need to take, and preparation is key.
 In this article, the assumption is that you are selling a leasehold, not a freehold, property.

-Price is the main factor to consider when selling your home: a higher asking price can cause your property listing to become stale on the market, while a lower asking price (compared to the rest of the market) may attract more buyers and more offers.
+Price: Price is the main factor to consider when selling your home.
+A higher asking price can cause your property listing to become stale on the market, while a lower asking price (compared to the rest of the market) may attract more buyers and more offers.

-Homes in good condition are more likely to sell faster than those requiring modernising; furthermore, first time buyers are often looking for properties that are ready to move into.
+Condition: Homes in good condition are more likely to sell faster than those requiring modernising; furthermore, first-time buyers are often looking for properties that are ready to move into.

 Appoint a Solicitor